 Getting back to the recovery process, click on the Start button or any specific filters to start the process.
 In the next screen, you will see a list of partitions, both active and deleted but marked by different colors to easy identification.
 The primary Windows partition will be marked with a Windows icon and the external storage with a plug icon.
 It will display the exact drive letters for each, which makes it easy to identify.
 If you plug a drive later, you can always click on the refresh icon on the top-right of the hard disk drives section.

-To test, I moved one of the files to another location, and then made a quick scan.
-It was not only able to identify, but also recover the file.
+To test, I moved one of the files to another location and then made a quick scan.
+It was not only able to identify but also recover the file.
 Also, the files can be found based on path, type, and time.
-Recovering is simple; all you need to is select the file(s) and click on the Recover button.
+Recovering is simple; all you need to do is select the file(s) and click on the Recover button.

 Quick Scan can only recover files that have been recently deleted.
 That’s why I was able to recover the file quickly.
-Deep Scan, on the contrary, does what some of you may need—Long forgotten deleted files, which becomes an important one fine morning!
+Deep Scan, on the contrary, does what some of you may need—Long forgotten deleted files, which become important one fine morning!

 The results are exhaustive, and the best way to find files is by using the search feature.
 You can enter the keyword, and it will pull images based on the file name, metadata, and so on.

 That said, here is one thing about Deep Scan you should know.
 The recovery can be partial if some other file has overwritten the part of the storage space.
 It applies to all recovery software, and there is nothing anyone can do about it.
-Hence, the faster you take action to recover files, the better the chances are to get the complete file.
+Hence, the faster you take action to recover files, the better the chances are of getting the complete file.

 Supported storage devices and file types

-The list includes computer drives, memory card, digital camera camcorder, USB drives, and external hard drives.
+The list includes computer drives, memory cards, digital camera camcorders, USB drives, and external hard drives.
 In short, almost any storage device is connected to the computer.

 File types include images, audio, videos, documents, and so on.
 There are hundreds of formats that you can check on their official page.